 It can be very overwhelming and it is so important to find ways that you can relax.
 Relaxation looks different to everyone but here are a few of my favorite ways to find some peace during this crazy season.

 This may not sound like the most ‘relaxing’ activity, however, studies have shown that exercise can improve sleep and energy levels, reduce anxiety, and can help brain health and memory.
 Thaose are just a few of the benefits that exercise can do for you.

 Our university has a gym located right on campus and the membership is included in your tuition costs!
 The building is called the Campus Recreation and Wellness Centre (CRWC).

-Food is by far my favorite part of the day.
+Food is by far my favourite part of the day.
 Every meal is what I am looking forward to next.
 Eating healthy and providing your body with the nutrients it needs is especially important during exam season.

 - Coffee (thank goodness) increases alertness and provides antioxidants for your brain.

-- Pumpkin seeds are a great snack to nibble on when studying, and provide zinc, magnesium, copper and iron.
+- Pumpkin seeds are a great snack to nibble on when studying and provide zinc, magnesium, copper and iron.
 They help to improve learning, memory and can help to prevent migraines and depression.

 - Dark chocolate is packed with tons of benefits for your brain.
-Flavonoids are an antioxidant within dark chocolate which help the brain with learning and memory.
+Flavonoids are an antioxidant within dark chocolate that help the brain with learning and memory.
 Dark chocolate has also been found to increase positive feelings and moods.

-The Canada's food guide recently changed what you should have in your daily food intake, and dairy was completely removed.
+Canada's food guide recently changed what you should have in your daily food intake, and dairy was completely removed.
 You can learn more by visiting Food Guide Canada.